Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Chenopodiaceae

 Atriplex polycarpa

 Summer to autumn annual, sometimes perennial.
 Gray scurfy leaves.
 Fruit capsules flattened and with a wheel of fleshy fingers forming a corona.
 Frequent near agricultural settings and as a weed in urban areas of the Sonoran Desert.
-The photograph is hosted at Wikimedia.
 Detailed Description

 Gray-green shrub of alkaline soils.
 Small, oblong leaves.
 Abundant scaled fruit at branch tips.
 Detailed Description